GuidanceMantras/GuidanceMantras/README.md

 - Be aware of provokers in life
 - Be aware that if something goes wrong in life, it would be very difficult to fix/get back to post incident.
 Therefore, be careful about your actions and decision in your life always.
 - Read/listen to Bhagavad gita, which teaches about process
-- Learn to Adapt, ignore, listen, control youself, compromise,
+- Learn to Adapt, ignore, listen, control youself, compromise
 - Have a mentor in life and for your kids always
 - No body knows everything in life, so people learn as they grow
 - Do not try to experiece/have everything in life, it is better not to experience/have some things in life